ROGUS-Souz/project_IA_creditscore/README.md

 This project builds and deploys a machine learning model to predict customer credit scores based on behavioral and profile data.
 It includes data preprocessing, model training, evaluation, and real-world application to new customer data.

+**Key results:** Developed an AI model capable of predicting the credit score of financial clients with 82% accuracy, based on customer characteristics.

 🚀 Features

 Loads and cleans customer datasets